monkeywave/TLSKeyHunter/README.md

   Contains a standalone Java tool that uses the ASM framework to analyze Java binaries and identify TLS key derivation functions.
 This tool is specifically designed for extracting Key-Derivation Fingerprints from Java-based TLS implementations.

 - **`network_decryption`**
-  ncludes the script `randomInverse.py`, which facilitates network traffic decryption using extracted TLS keys when the client_random value is unavailable.
-The script identifies the correct client_random associated with each TLS secret and generates an SSLKEYLOG file, directly compatible with Wireshark and other network analysis tools.
+  Includes the script `randomInverse.py`, which facilitates network traffic decryption using extracted TLS keys when the client_random value is unavailable.
+The script identifies the correct client random associated with each TLS secret and generates an SSLKEYLOG file, directly compatible with Wireshark and other network analysis tools.

 ---